Published by Blue Grid Media • Updated for 2026 • 19 min read

 What Qualifies for a Credit

-Not every bad experience qualifies for a credit.
+Not every bad experience qualifies for a credit, and that is where a lot of contractors get tripped up.
 Google has specific categories of leads that are eligible for refunds under the new system.
-Understanding these categories precisely is the difference between recovering your money and wasting time on ratings that will never result in credits.
+Knowing these categories inside and out is the difference between recovering your money and wasting time on ratings that will never result in credits.

 Eligible Lead Types